 We assume independence across clusters, but we allow for arbitrary statistical dependence among individuals within each cluster (sometimes referred to as a partial interference assumption \parencite{hudgens2008toward}).
-Such dependence can occur because of (1) \emph{shared exposures:} individuals share measured and unmeasured cluster-level factors; (2) \emph{contagion:} outcomes may be contagious, so that $Y_{j,i}$ may depend on $Y_{j,i^\prime}$ for any two individuals, $i$ and $i^\prime$, in cluster $j$; (3) \emph{covariate interference:} one individual's covariates may affect another individual's outcome, so that $Y_{j,i}$ may depend on $X_{j,i^\prime}$ for any two individuals, $i$ and $i^\prime$, in cluster $j$; or (4) \emph{treatment-outcome interference:} one individual's treatment assignment may affect another individual's outcome, so that $Y_{j,i}$ may depend on $A_{j,i^\prime}$ for any two individuals, $i$ and $i^\prime$, in cluster $j$.
+Such dependence can occur via multiple mechanisms, including (1) \emph{shared exposures:} individuals share measured and unmeasured cluster-level factors that affect the outcome and response to treatment; (2) \emph{contagion:} occurrence of the outcome in one individual might affect the outcome of another individual in the same cluster; (3) \emph{covariate interference:} one individual's covariates may affect the outcomes of other individuals in the same cluster; or (4) \emph{treatment-outcome interference:} one individual's treatment assignment may affect the outcome of other individuals in the same cluster.

 We collect data on baseline covariates from the cohort of trial-eligible clusters and view the cohort as a random sample from that target population of clusters.
-Treatment and outcome data are only needed from clusters participating in the trial; the observed data are independent and identically distributed realizations of the random tuple $O_j = (X_j, \boldsymbol{W}_j, S_j, S_j \times A_j, S_j \times \boldsymbol{Y}_j)$, $j \in \{1, \ldots, m\}$.
+Treatment and outcome data are only needed from clusters participating in the trial; the observed data are independent and identically distributed realizations of the random tuple $\boldsymbol{O}_j = (X_j, \boldsymbol{W}_j, S_j, S_j \times A_j, S_j \times \boldsymbol{Y}_j)$, $j \in \{1, \ldots, m\}$.